mayconfmelo/min-article/docs/manual.typ

 #arg(
   "font:", ("string", "array")
 )[
-  Defines the font families used for the text: a principal font and its falbacks.
+  Defines the font families used for the text: a principal font and its fallback.
 ]

 #arg(